-The close of online registration is one week before the first class begins (see Academic Calendar for the specific dates).
-Any changes made after that must be made through the student's academic advisor.
+The close of online registration is one day before the first class begins (see Academic Calendar for the specific dates).
+Any changes made after that must be made by the student after discussion with their academic advisor, using a Change of Registration form found in our.crown.edu>onlineforms.
 Courses dropped after classes begin are subject to the refund policies listed in the Finance section.
 The last day to withdraw from a class is the last day of the class.